prisma/prisma1/examples/permissions/README.md

 You can verify the password change by trying the login mutation with the new password.

 Admin users can also change the password of other users.
-Make sure the provided Authorization token is obtained from a login mutation of a user with the ADMIN role.
+Make sure the provided Authorization token is obtained from a login mutation of a user with the ADMIN role:

 ```graphql
 mutation {